The Ultimate Guide to Email Templates – Everything You Wanted to Know!

 What is an email template?

-Everyone knows that the best email template is a combination of an engaging subject line, a quirky email copy, an actionable call-to-action (CTA) and a CAN-SPAM compatible footer.
+Everyone knows that an email is a combination of a subject line, a quirky email copy, an actionable call-to-action (CTA) and a CAN-SPAM compatible footer.
 Anything you add above these bare minimum email elements are like the seasonings you add to flavor your email template.

 - Stick to the bones and you have a plain text email.